kubre/WonderLearning/README.md

 -   (11/apr 06:42pm) Admission Report and added batch filter in Program Selection
 -   (12/apr 11:52am) Enquiry Report (Excel, PDF) now admission create will also save student_id in enquiry
 -   (12/apr 4:27pm) Individual Student Receipt Report Export, some query optimizations
+-   (13/apr 9:07am) Fixed Fees Receipt generation error on create as some students didn't had admission that year solved by using Admission instead of student Payment Due error on no data fixed, changed text cancel to delete for receipt action

 ## Changes to DONE